mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 need the Review ID (from the previous Rating); then can enter your Review Text and (integer) Score.

 ## 3. Restaurant Staff
-The mechanics for executing the below functions, are very similar to that of the Customer > Account Actions section (above) so will avoid the redundancy - the steps being to locate the referenced function, expand the block, click "Try It Out", update the required information (right side of the colon, between the ""), click "Execute" and look for Successful Response to confirm action was completed.
+At present, Restaurant Staff/Management will use the same SwaggerUI as a Customer - future enhancements will address separation and controls to separate by role.
+The mechanics for executing the below functions, are very similar to that of the Customer > Account Actions section (above) so will avoid the redundant language here.
+Those mechanics being to locate the referenced function, expand the block, click "Try It Out", update the required information (right side of the colon, between the ""), click "Execute" and look for Successful Response to confirm actionw as completed.

 ### 3.1.
 Staff: Menu Actions
 #### 3.1.1 Create a Menu Item
 To create a menu item, locate Menu Items > "POST /menu-items/ Create Menu Item".
-To create a Manu Item, you will need to know it's Name, Description, Price, Calories, and Food Category.
+To create a Menu Item, you will need to know it's Name, Description, Price, Calories, and Food Category.
 #### 3.1.2.
 Update a Menu Item
 To update a menu item, locate Menu Items > "PUT /menu-items/{item_id} Update Menu Item".
 You will need to provide the Menu Item ID and the new information you wish to update.